HughWarrington/SymPortal_wiki/The-SymPortal-logic.md

 Artefacts resolutions due to the _withinCladeCutoff_ may occur either in ITS2 type profile assignment or during ITS2 type profile discovery.
 To introduce the theory behind the generation of artefact ITS2 type profiles we will first discuss the ITS2 type profile assignment cases. [[top]](#contents)

-### Artefacts during the ITS2 type profile assignments phase
+### Artefacts during the ITS2 type profile assignment phase
 Consider an ITS2 type profile of C3a-C3ab-C3ac-C3d.
 Let’s consider that this type profile has been found in 6 corals, and that we know the true relative abundances of each of the DIVs in these corals, by some means other than SymPortal.
 In all of the corals each of the DIVs has a relative abundance above 5% (i.e. 2% clear of the required 3% _withinCladeCutoff_), except for the C3d DIV.
 Its relative abundances are 0.06, 0.05, 0.04, 0.038, 0.028, 0.025.
 In this instance, the relative abundances of the DIV spans the 0.03 (3%) _withinCladeCutoff_.

 Following the type profile discovery logic, C3a-C3ab-C3ac-C3d is a supported profile and thus becomes a _**analysis_type**_ object.
 However, in our above example, 2 out of the 6 coral samples will not have gone towards supporting this _**analysis_type**_ due to their C3d sequence relative abundances being below the 0.03 threshold.
 In type profile assignment (see section XXX) typeProfiles are found in a _**clade_collection**_ object only if the DIVs of the _**analysis_type**_ are present, and at relative abundances within the range of those found in the initial supporting _**clade_collection**_ objects.
 For example, the C3a-C3ab-C3ac-C3d was created, and was supported by four _**clade_collection**_ objects where the C3d DIV relative abundances were 0.06, 0.05, 0.04, 0.038.
 Therefore, in type profile assignment, as well as meeting all other requirements, a _**clade_collection**_ must contain the C3d DIV at a relative abundance of between 0.038 and 0.06.
 As such the _**clade_collection**_ objects that contained this DIV at 0.028 and 0.025 will not be assigned this _**analysis_type**_.